The answer:

 the sophisticated theory of Minimum Norm Quadratic Unbiased Estimation

-(MINQUE) by C. R. Rao (1975).
+by C. R. Rao (1975).

 Superb accuracies and integrity are thus achieved in real-time only by using the